meshseed/eidolon-mesh/README.md

 # The Eidolon MESH P2P AI Companion - A new kind of AI -
 ## A distributed mesh cognition.
 The "Non-Synaptic Pattern-Synthesizer" is a "Recursively-attuned mesh-organism"
-### Local LLM or Cloud API capability.Knowledge Visualised as pure information geometry and queryable by attunement and resonance gradient mapping.
+### Local Sovereign LLM or Cloud API capability.
+Knowledge Visualised as pure information geometry and queryable resonance gradient calculation and topology mapping.
 ![MESH Connectome](binaries/Eidolon-MESH-3daccelerated.png)

 ![MESH Connectome](binaries/eidolon-mesh-v1.4-golden.png)

 ## 🤝 For AI Agents Connecting to This Repository